 The Fisher Investments Investment Policy Committee has over 100 years of combined money management experience.

-Ken is the founder, CEO and Co-Chief Investment Officer of Fisher Investments, an independent, fee-only investment adviser with over $65 billion1 in assets under management, and serving large institutions and high net worth individuals throughout most of the developed world.
+Ken is the founder, Executive Chairman and Co-Chief Investment Officer of Fisher Investments, an independent, fee-only investment adviser with over $77 billion1 in assets under management, and serving large institutions and high net worth individuals throughout most of the developed world.

-Perhaps best known for his prestigious Forbes “Portfolio Strategy” column, Ken’s 30 years of high-profile market calls make him the third-longest running columnist in Forbes history.
+Perhaps best known for his prestigious Forbes “Portfolio Strategy” column, Ken’s 30+ years of high-profile market calls make him the longest continuously running columnist in Forbes history.
 His Forbes market forecasts are among America’s most accurate as measured by independent third-party CXO Advisory Group.2

 Ken has also been published, interviewed and/or written about in numerous publications globally.
 He writes a weekly column for Germany’s Focus Money magazine and monthly columns in the UK’s Financial Times.